 The efile.com software will generate this form for you when you prepare and efile your tax return on efile.com.

-How Do I Report My Premium Tax Credit Information to the IRS?
+Report A Premium Tax Credit Information to the IRS

 You can report your Form 8962 information as you prepare your tax return on efile.com.
 Click on Federal Taxes/HealthCare on the left side of your account screen, then answer Yes for having health insurance for the entire year and Yes for having insurance through the Marketplace.
 Once you do this, the software will recommend that you add and complete Form 1095-A.